xixifish/movie-recommender/notes/progress.md

 - Split into components, 14 and 15 Sep. `Search.jsx`, `Card.jsx`, and a css
   file each. `App.jsx` went from 362 lines to 231

+- Default film list, 21 Sep.
+240 films unlike each other, five screens of 48.
+  `experiments/default_list.py`.
+Finding 14
+- Vectors shrunk, 21 Sep.
+PCA to 192 dims then int8, 53.8MB to 6.7MB, 92% of the
+  top 10 unchanged. `experiments/shrink.py`.
+Finding 15
+- Deployed, 21 Sep.
+App on Vercel, server on Render running the model with ONNX instead of torch.
+TMDB credit in the footer
+- A new search starts fresh, 21 Sep.
+Finding 16.
+The saved list now survives a reload, stored by film id

 Results are in `docs/03-findings.md`.
 Runs are in `experiments/results/`.

 ---